NetroScript/Graveyard-Keeper-Savefile-Editor/README.md

 Check it [here](https://github.com/NetroScript/Graveyard-Keeper-Savefile-Editor/blob/master/changelog.md).

-## Thanks to
+## Additional Thanks go to

-* Reddit user [aMannus](https://www.reddit.com/user/aMannus) for supplying me a save to implement worker efficiency
+* Reddit user [aMannus](https://www.reddit.com/user/aMannus) for supplying me a save to implement worker efficiency (40%)
+* GitHub user [DeadElle](https://github.com/DeadElle) for supplying me a save with 65% worker efficiency
 * All contributers to this repository

-## Misc
+## Manually editing saves

-If you want to know about some stuff which you could do if you export the savefile to json check this file [here](https://github.com/NetroScript/Graveyard-Keeper-Savefile-Editor/blob/master/saves.md).
+If you want to know how to manually edit saves or see some additional infos about the saves you can check out the following document [here](https://github.com/NetroScript/Graveyard-Keeper-Savefile-Editor/blob/master/saves.md).

 ## The application is not working?